NeikiDev/DocsNeikiDev/public/guides/setup-trap-files-with-kaspersky-ips.md

 <p class="tip">You need a Paid Version of Kaspersky Anti-Virus</p>

+<p class="tip">You need the Intrusion Prevention settings on your Kaspersky Application </p>

 ## Setup the file

 * Generate an file with a name you want to use (for example: `BitcoinWallet.txt`)